Software-Improvement-Group/sigridci/docs/api-for-mendix-teamserver.md

 # Sigrid API for Mendix customers using the Teamserver

-This document describes 2 use cases when customers can trigger Sigrid.
-The below use cases are explicitly for customers that are using the central Mendix Teamserver.
+This document describes 2 use cases to trigger Sigrid for customers that are using the central Mendix Teamserver.

 please note: When the customer is using the Bring Your Own Git scenario then the below does not apply. please refer to [Mendix for GitHub](mendix-github-actions.md)